-Security Issues Opposition Groups: With the exception of ongoing violence in Casamance (see History & Myth), Senegal has experienced little civil disobedience since its 1960 independence from France.
+Private First Class Security Issues Opposition Groups: With the exception of ongoing violence in Casamance (see p.5 of History & Myth), Senegal has experienced little civil disobedience since its 1960 independence from France.
 Regional Conflict: Senegal's most troublesome external disagreement has been with its northern neighbor, Mauritania.
 Internal ethnic violence in 1989 resulted in approximately 60,000 Mauritanian refugees fleeing to Senegal.
-Consequently,
+Consequently, of Senegalese refugees escaping violence in Casamance.